BboxLab/bboxapi-ibmfunction-watson-sample/README.md

 Inside an action object :

 * Use a variable called $my_credentials to hold the credentials in your watson assistant.
-* Use a variable called "name" to specify the full path of your ibm cloud function. (the IBM space name( here 'Bboxlab_Google Assisant V2'), the package name (create it and name it as you want, here it is 'bbox api') and the Cloud function/ Action name (here 'get channel list')
+* Use a variable called "name" to specify the full path of your ibm cloud function. (the IBM space name( here 'Bboxlab_Google Assisant V2'), the package name (create it and name it as you want, here it is 'bbox api') and the Cloud function/ Action name (here 'get channel list').
+* A variable type needs a value of "server".
+* A variable called "result_variable" needs to be set in order to store the function result.

 As an example, the JSON you create can look like the following :